robbiehume/CS-Notes/javascript/vue/README.md

 ### Emit up to parent
-* create a searchBox component and then add that component to each of your views.
+* Create a searchBox component and then add that component to each of your views.
 The component with “emit” an event to signal that a search needs to be performed and the parent will listen for the event and then actually perform the search
-*In the searchBox component you would have something like:
+* In the searchBox component you would have something like:

   ```Vue
   <template>